Mineral Resources to Circular Economy

 The teaching model adopted is kind of theoretical and practical: i) theoretical lectures and practical multimedia support; ii) a) practice on macroscopic e microscopic observation of samples related with different type ore deposits and materials related with the distinct phases of the mine life cycle; correspondent mineral, ore, texture and geochemical characterization b) presentation and resolution of problems with practical lessons on mineral and ore identification c) development of PRM and SRM flux diagrams (real and hypothetic) d) geological and economic parameters of importance for mining feasibility studies, iii) field visits to mining areas in operation and to former mines with sampling collection to practical lectures.

-Presentation of a final report at the final of the program about the works developed in practical classes (40% of the total final result).
-Two medium-term written tests (30% of the final result each one) or, alternatively, a written final exam (60% of the final result).
+Presentation of an article and final report to be delivered at the final of the program about the works developed in practical classes (50% of the total final result).
+One written test (50% of the final result) or, alternatively, a written final exam (50% of the final result).
 All the evaluation elements will be scored from 0 to 20.

 Natural non-renewable resources.
 Mineral resources, abundant and scars metals and its importance on circular economy, relevance on technological progress and for society.
 Availability of mineral resources and the importance of Resource Base knowledge.